JennySorio/Vaccination_Scenarios/README.md

 Program in Matlab associated with the generation of vaccination scenarios against COVID-19.

 This program was carried out as part of the research project on epidemiological models of COVID-19 and the impact of vaccination in this pandemic.

-Its members are: Eduardo Massad, Jorge P. Zubelli, Vinicius Albani and Jennifer Loria.
+The members of project are: Eduardo Massad, Jorge P. Zubelli, Vinicius Albani and Jennifer Loria.

 ## Repository contents